pushparajanrahul/KeywordSpotting-ML-AudioAnalysis/README.md

 ## Contributions

 Contributions to this project are welcome.
-Please follow the contribution guidelines outlined in `CONTRIBUTING.md`.

-## License

-This project is licensed under the [MIT License](LICENSE).